Azure/AzurePublicDataset/README.md

 * [AzureFunctionsBlobDataset2020](https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsBlobDataset2020.md) - This is a sample of the blob accesses in Microsoft's Azure Functions, collected between November 23<sup>rd</sup> and December 6<sup>th</sup> 2020.
 This dataset is the data described and analyzed in the SoCC 2021 paper 'Faa$T: A Transparent Auto-Scaling Cache for Serverless Applications'.

+## Azure LLM Inference Traces
+* [AzureLLMInferenceDataset2023](https://github.com/Azure/AzurePublicDataset/blob/master/AzureLLMInferenceDataset2023.md) - This is a sample of two LLM inference services in Azure containing the input and output tokens.
+This dataset was collected on November 11<sup>th</sup> 2023.
+This contains the data described and analyzed in the ISCA 2024 paper 'Splitwise: Efficient generative LLM inference using phase splitting'.

 ### Contact us
 Please let us know of any issues or questions by sending email to our [mailing list](mailto:azurepublicdataset@service.microsoft.com).